Board of Visitors

 Kady Gjessing (2021-2025)

-Dr. Kady Gjessing is a partner at Quail Corners Animal Hospital in Raleigh, where she practices as a small-animal veterinarian.
-The focus of her practice is ensuring older cats and dogs are healthy, comfortable and unafraid.
-Dr. Gjessing earned her veterinary degree from the College of Veterinary Medicine at NC State University in 1994.
-She has been a committed and enthusiastic volunteer board member and an innovative adjunct faculty member at CVM.
-She has also advised NC State’s veterinary hospital about hospital policy and veterinary services.
-Dr. Gjessing made the largest donation to CVM by a graduate to establish the Dr. Kady M. Gjessing and Rahna M. Davidson Distinguished Chair in Gerontology, named for herself and her mother, an animal lover who once served on CVM’s North Carolina Veterinary Medical Foundation Board.
+Dr. Kady Gjessing continues to practice part-time in retirement as a small-animal veterinarian.
+Her focus has always been ensuring older cats and dogs are healthy, comfortable, and unafraid.
+Dr. Gjessing is the former owner of Quail Corners Animal Hospital in Raleigh.
+She has been a committed and enthusiastic volunteer board member and an innovative adjunct faculty member at the College of Veterinary Medicine (CVM).
+Dr. Gjessing has been a board member of the North Carolina Veterinary Medical Foundation Board (NCVMF) since 2016, serving on the executive committee as well as the current chair of the finance committee.
+She made the largest donation to the CVM by a graduate to establish the Dr. Kady M. Gjessing and Rahna M. Davidson Distinguished Chair in Gerontology, named for herself and her mother, an animal lover who once served on CVM’s NCVMF.
 It is the largest endowed chair in NC State University history and laid the foundation for a veterinary gerontology program at CVM, the first of its kind at a veterinary college in the United States, and a focus area that is close to Gjessing’s heart.
-In 2020, Dr. Gjessing was awarded the prestigious Watauga Medal, which honors individuals who have made significant contributions to the advancement of NC State University.
+Dr. Gjessing earned her veterinary degree from the CVM at NC State.
+In 2020, she was awarded the prestigious Watauga Medal, which honors individuals who have made significant contributions to the advancement of NC State University.

 Charles Heilig, III (2021-2025)

-Mr. Charles Heilig, III’s vision and strong drive has shaped a successful 29 year career in textile manufacturing starting with Sara Lee Knit products and continuing today as President and CEO of Parkdale Mills Inc. and Parkdale America Inc. During his tenure, he has held leadership positions across the company, including responsibility for a global manufacturing footprint, international sales and a strategic distribution network.
-Heilig leads Advanced Materials teams who create innovative patented polymers to build a more sustainable textile supply chain.
+Mr. Charles Heilig, III’s vision and strong drive have shaped a successful 29-year career in textile manufacturing starting with Sara Lee Knit products and continuing today as President and CEO of Parkdale Mills Inc. and Parkdale America Inc. During his tenure, he has held leadership positions across the company, including responsibility for a global manufacturing footprint, international sales, and a strategic distribution network.
+Heilig leads Advanced Materials teams that create innovative patented polymers to build a more sustainable textile supply chain.

 Heilig graduated with a B.S. in Textile and Apparel Management from N.C.
 State University Wilson College of Textiles in 1992.
-He has served on the North Carolina Textile Foundation for 8 years, where he served as President and Chair of Grants and Audit committee.
-He is a board member of the National Council of Textile Organizations, a pivotal organization for the textile industry.
-As an Eagle Scout, his dedication to the community is exemplified by his service leadership in the Council at Lutheran Chapel Church, Next Generation Board and past Chair of the Board of Trustees Gaston Day School.
+He has served on the North Carolina Textile Foundation for 10 years, where he served as President and Chair of the Grants and Audit committee.
+He is currently Vice Chairman of the National Council of Textile Organizations, a pivotal organization for the textile industry.
+As an Eagle Scout, his dedication to the community is exemplified by his service leadership in the Council at Lutheran Chapel Church, Next Generation Board, and past Chair of the Board of Trustees Gaston Day School.

 Rashida Hodge (2023-2027)